project-akri/akri/docs/extensibility.md

 ENTRYPOINT ["/standalone"]
 ```

-Akri's `.dockerignore` is configured so that docker will ignore most files in our repository, some exceptions will need to be added to build the http broker:
+Akri's `.dockerignore` is configured so that docker will ignore most files in our repository, some exceptions will need to be added to build the HTTP broker:

 ```console
 !samples/brokers/http
 ```

-Now you are ready to **build the http broker**!
+Now you are ready to **build the HTTP broker**!
 To do so, we simply need to run this step from the base folder of the Akri repo:

 ```bash
 HOST="ghcr.io"